Homestead Laws in Florida

 While this determination is a fact-based one, generally, to meet this requirement the owner must be a Florida resident and have actual intent to remain in Florida on a permanent basis.
 For further information on how one may establish permanent residency in Florida, take a look at our recent article here.

-What exactly is Protected Homestead?
+What exactly is a Protected Homestead?

 Protected homestead status refers to a property’s status as homestead property at the time of the homeowner’s death.